Tok-ra/dvz_wmac/readme.md

 ##### 3.2.2 oppc period #####
 the same as the prehanford period based on the coarse scale model setup

-# is this right? #

 #### 3.3 source term  ####
 ##### 3.3.1 pre_hanford period #####
 No source term for steady state simulation period (pre-hanford)
 ##### 3.3.2 oppc period #####
 Because the horizontal resolution doesn't change, so only change z-index to the top cell below tanks

-# There should be scripts/data to automaticlly generate the inputs in the future, ask MLR #

 ### 4. output
 revise the aquifer surface flux coords to keep consistant with the finer grid
 **Need double check the screen interval of 299-E27-14, 299-E17-15**

-# Need attension:how MLR choose the model origin? why it's slightly different from xpiv and ypiv #
-# Check memo:find some mistakes in MLR's setup